R. Kelly’s European concerts in doubt after new charges

 Kelly defiantly scheduled concerts in two locations in Germany and one in the Netherlands in April despite a cloud of legal issues in the wake of the recently aired Lifetime documentary series “Surviving R. Kelly” that delved into his alleged history of sexually abusing young women and girls.
 Kelly has denied engaging in sexual misconduct.

-But the concerts appear to be scuttled with Friday’s charges and a judge recommending that he be jailed without bail.
+But the concerts appear to be scuttled with Friday’s charges accusing him of sexual abuse involving four victims.

 Even before the charges, venues and promoters abroad were feeling heat to cancel future concerts by the R&B star.